voilajohn/Mtracker-18-badcomma/README.md

 /**************** vs 1.41  || 7-19-17 **************/
-~ Testing issue with the slider going wrong on first load
+~ Testing issue with the slider going wrong on first load ~ Added in variable to stop carousel from booting multiple times.

 /**************** vs 1.4  || 7-18-17 **************/
 ~ Fixed issue with Add-on buttons setting off nav below popup